DirectoryTree/ImapEngine.com/src/app/docs/installation/page.md

 ]);
 ```

-For more detailed configuration options and examples, check out our [Usage Guide](/docs/usage/connecting).
+For more detailed configuration options and examples, check out the [Usage Guide](/docs/usage/connecting).